gabislera/Ignite-shop/README.md

 ![igniteshop](https://github.com/gabislera/Ignite-shop/assets/112272723/f365c0b2-e799-430c-8bf7-73ac634dc484)

 # Ignite-shop
-A e-commerce website where the user can scroll through products, add them to cart and complete the purchase.
-The project uses stripe api to redirect and manage sales.
+'A e-commerce website where the user can scroll through products, add them to cart and complete the purchase.
+The project uses stripe api to redirect and manage sales.'

 ## Functionalities